Therapy for Women in Newport Beach for Anxiety, Life Transitions, and Midlife Changes

 • Difficulty setting boundaries without guilt

-• Anxiety about what’s next in life
+• Anxiety about what’s next in life or life in general

 • Depression or anxiety during major life transitions like marriage, pregnancy, or motherhood—especially during seasons of midlife change.
 You can explore more about therapy for midlife women here.

-Therapy can be a place to untangle what feels overwhelming, clarify what truly matters, and move forward with clarity and confidence.
+You don’t have to wait for a breaking point to seek support.
+Therapy can be a place to untangle what feels overwhelming, clarify what truly matters, and move forward with more clarity and confidence.

-Why I Love Working With Women
+I Love Working With Women

 As a woman in my 50s, I understand how layered and complex life can become over time.
-I’m 51, have been married for 25 years, and am the mom of two daughters — one a young adult and one still a teenager.
-Like many women I work with, I’ve navigated my own seasons of transition—including the unique challenges that can come in midlife.
-You can learn more about therapy for midlife women and how I support women through this season.
+I’ve been married for 25 years, and am the mom of two daughters — one a young adult and one still a teenager.

-Who am I now?
 How do I stay connected to myself while caring for everyone else?
-Is there even time for me anymore?

 When something clicks — when a woman begins to see a pattern more clearly, finds her voice, sets a boundary, or realizes she doesn’t have to carry everything alone — new possibilities begin to open up.